Ascarina lucida: Description

-A. lucida (hutu) is a species of monoecious shrub or small tree, reaching heights of up to 8 m with a trunk of up to 300 mm in diameter.
+Ascarina lucida (hutu) is a species of monoecious shrub or small tree, reaching heights of up to 8 m with a trunk of up to 300 mm in diameter.
 Its bark is pale and smooth.
-Branchlets are slender and dark purple in colour.
-A. lucidas wood is reddish-brown in colour, straight-grained, and is noted to be tough and strong.
-The largest A. lucida specimens are estimated to have a lifespan of about 130 years.
+The branchlets are slender and dark purple.
+The wood is reddish-brown, straight-grained, and is noted to be tough and strong.
+The largest specimens are estimated to have a lifespan of about 130 years.

 Its petioles are 8–10 mm long.
-Its laminae are coriaceous (leather-like) in character, 20–80 × 15–38 mm long, elliptic to oval to obovate in character; the surface of the leaves are a glossy yellow-green colour (rarely dark green), and the serrations are dark purple-black or maroon in colour.
-Leaves are yellow-green in colour and glossy.
+Its laminae (leaf blades) are coriaceous (leather-like) in character, 20–80 × 15–38 mm long, elliptic to oval to obovate; the surface of the leaves is glossy yellow-green (rarely dark green), and the serrations are dark purple-black or maroon.
 The bracts are acute in shape.
-Its inflorescences (flower clusters) are found in spikes and are arranged oppositely, its branches are 30–40 mm long.
+The leaves resemble those of pukatea (Laurelia novae-zelandiae), but can be distinguished by A. lucida having bristles at the bases of the leaves.

-Flowers are green or red-tinged in colour and 0.8–1.2 mm long.
-The male flowers have one cylindrical anther which is 2.5–3.0 mm long; the female flowers are smaller.
-Fruits are fleshy white-coloured drupes which are 2.5–3.0 mm long, broadly ovoid in character, and contain one seed.
-A. lucidas leaves resemble those of pukatea (Laurelia novae-zelandiae), but can be distinguished by A. lucidas bristles found at the bases of the leaves.
+Its inflorescences (flower clusters) are found in branched spikes, the branches around 30–40 mm long.
+The flowers are green or red-tinged and 0.8–1.2 mm long.
+The male flowers have one cylindrical anther, 2.5–3.0 mm long; the female flowers are smaller.
+The fruit is a fleshy white drupe, 2.5–3.0 mm long, broadly ovoid, and contains one seed.
 A. lucida has a diploid chromosome count of 26.

 Phytochemisty

 Soltis & Bohm (1982) first investigated the phytochemistry traits of the species and discovered that A. lucida contains various flavanoids, including quercetin and kaempferol.
-A. lucidas flavonoid structures are compareable to those for members of other angiosperm families Lauraceae, Saururaceae, and Piperaceae, as such, several studies, including Soltis & Bohm (1982), suggested a close relationship between Chloranthaceae and these families.
+The flavonoid structures are comparable to those of members of three other angiosperm families: Lauraceae, Saururaceae, and Piperaceae; several studies, including Soltis & Bohm (1982), suggested a close relationship between Chloranthaceae and these families.